 Struggling dark circles?
 This facial oil is perfect for that.
 Not only it nourishes the skin, but it also helps to minimize dark circles with regular use and boost circulation.
 Oh, and helichrysum oil gives a lovely herbasceously floral scent to the oil!

 Body butters make great gifts and everyone loves them.
+You don’t need a lot to make them decadent and beautiful.
 They’re especially welcomed during the long cold winters since they provide the skin with nourishing components but making it soft, smooth, and fragrant at the same time.
 Add a dash of mica for a pop of color, and they’ll be a huge hit!

 Here’s why I love them: